Archive for category Scripting

 '==========================================================================

-' NAME: PCNameStandardization.vbs
+' NAME: DeleteIeCookiesCraigslist

-' AUTHOR: Nick Moseley, <a href="http://t3chn1ck.wordpress.com">http://t3chn1ck.wordpress.com</a>
+' AUTHOR: Nick Moseley , https://t3chn1ck.wordpress.com

 '==========================================================================